mist64/cbmbus_doc/4 Standard Serial.md

 [^2]: The implementation file in the Commodore 64 KERNAL source is "`serial4.0`".
 The context of the version number is unknown, since no other versions have appeared.
 On the TED and the C128, the file is just called "`serial.src`".

+[^2b]: The specification states calls this action "data accepted", which makes no sense.
+"Data accepted" would mean that the sender can now remove the data from the bus, because all receivers have seen it.
+But at this point, there is no more data on the bus, there is nothing for the sender to remove, and the positive logic means that any receiver would be able to accept the data for all receivers.

 [^3]: IEEE-488 also signals this during the last byte, by pulling the dedicated EOI line to 1 while the data is valid.

-[^4]: It is nowhere documented what the planned hold times were.
+[^4]: It is not documented what the planned hold times were.
 The software implementation of the VIC-20 uses 20 µs, and Jim Butterfield's "A brief history of the IEC-bus" states that this was "5 to 6" times slower than planned.
-5 times slower would point to a planned hold time of 4 µs, and 6 times slower might account for the software implementation will take an extra cycle here and there.
+5 times slower would point to a planned hold time of 4 µs, and 6 times slower might account for the software implementation taking an extra cycle here and there.
 The 6522 documentation doesn't seem to say anything about the minimum cycle time for the shift register, but the docs of the successor, the 6526 CIA, state a minimum clock of Phi0/4, i.e. a hold time of 4 µs.

 [^5]: [Garth Wilson](http://forum.6502.org/viewtopic.php?t=342#p2310) posted a workaround in December 2000.

-[^6]: In practice, the C64 CLK it for 42 ticks and the 1541 for 74 ticks, for example.
+[^6]: In practice, the C64 holds CLK for 42 ticks and the 1541 for 74 ticks, for example.